- SAP has very low accuracy, and other vendors are not able to understand how to manage this inaccuracy.

 A Different Strategy

-I propose that instead of following the strategy of accepting all of the assumptions of the ERP benefits, the best of breed vendors should focus on a strategy which calls into the question the benefits of following this approach.
+I propose that instead of following the strategy of accepting all of the assumptions of the ERP benefits, the best of breed vendors should focus on a policy which calls into the question the benefits of following this approach.

 Lora picked up on something through a survey and her personal experience that is verified by my meta-research and ERP TCO calculators at Software Decisions.
-Now, it should be noted that Lora has a more moderate viewpoint on ERP that I do, and I had a more moderate position as well before I performed extensive research on the history of ERP benefits for my book The Real Story Behind ERP: Separating Fiction from Reality on this topic.
+Now, it should be noted that Lora has a more moderate viewpoint on ERP that I do.
+I also had a more moderate position as well before I performed extensive research on the history of ERP benefits for my book The Real Story Behind ERP: Separating Fiction from Reality on this topic.

 A Modern Incarnation of Sun Tzu’s Wisdom for Enterprise Software